8 places to switch off in North Yorkshire

 The Cleveland Way

 This 100-mile-long national trail captures two gorgeous landscapes.
-From Helmsley to Saltburn a is the North York Moors National Park, and from Saltburn to Filey is the coast, with Staithes, Whitby and Robin Hood’s Bay along the route.
-With castles, ancient stone crosses and fishing villages tucked into tiny coves, this Yorkshire walk has the lot.
+From Helmsley to Saltburn is the North York Moors National Park, and from Saltburn to Filey is the coast, with Staithes, Whitby and Robin Hood’s Bay along the route.
+With castles, ancient stone crosses and fishing villages tucked into tiny coves, this Yorkshire walk has plenty to explore.

 Find out moreWine and dine on a steam train